spothero/eslint-plugin-spothero/docs/rules/ternary-parentheses.md

 ## Rule Details

-This is used to emphasize the condition in the ternary expression for faster scanning of code.
+This rule enforces parenthese around the condition in a ternary expression.

 Examples of **incorrect** code for this rule: